AICC/CMI-5_Spec_Current/cmi5_runtime.md

     <td><p><strong>Description: </strong>Context template for the AU being launched.<br />
       <strong>LMS Required: </strong>Yes<br />
       <strong>AU: Required:</strong> Yes<br />
-      <strong>LMS Usage:  </strong>LMS must include a contextTemplate and place the value for <strong><em>sessionId</em></strong> in the "http://www.aicc.org/cmi-5/extensions/session" element
+      <strong>LMS Usage:  </strong>LMS MUST include a contextTemplate and place the value for <strong><em>sessionId</em></strong> in the "http://www.aicc.org/cmi-5/extensions/session" element
 of the context object's extension collection.<br />
-      <strong>AU Usage: </strong>AU must get the contextTemplate value from the LMS.LaunchData state document.
-The AU must use the contextTemplate as a template for the context property in all xAPI statements it records to the LMS.
-While the AU may include additional values in the context object of such statements, it must not overwrite any values provided in the contextTemplate.
+      <strong>AU Usage: </strong>AU MUST get the contextTemplate value from the LMS.LaunchData state document.
+The AU MUST use the contextTemplate as a template for the context property in all xAPI statements it records to the LMS.
+While the AU may include additional values in the context object of such statements, it MUST NOT overwrite any values provided in the contextTemplate.
 NOTE: this will include the sessionId specified by the LMS.<br />
       <strong>Data type: </strong>JSON context object as defined in xAPI 1.0<br />
       <strong>Value space:</strong> LMS implementation specific<br />
       <strong>Sample value:</strong></p></td>